 For Health Care Professionals

-Our approach to fetal therapy revolves around the level of care best suited to each patient and her family.
-We offer the following management options:
+At the Johns Hopkins Center for Fetal Therapy, we partner with physicians to provide the level of care best suited to each patient and family.
+We offer two management options: consultations and co-managed care with the mother's doctor.

 In cases where a patient is seeking more information or a second opinion, our physicians perform both in-person and telemedicine consultations (for out-of-state and international patients).

 We are happy to work alongside obstetric and maternal-fetal medicine providers to diagnose and treat disease.
 In a co-managed care instance, a patient and her doctor work closely with our physicians to develop a comprehensive care plan for the pregnancy, delivery and transition to neonatal care.
-A patient is able to retain the comfort level established with her home doctor, while benefiting from the expertise of the finest fetal, neonatal and pediatric doctors in the world.
+A patient is able to maintain the established relationship with her home doctor, while benefiting from our expertise.
 Following referral, we will coordinate all aspects of care, which may include:

 - Insurance authorization

 - Multidisciplinary evaluation of the fetus